 For any beginner just starting out, all I will say is this isn’t something you will master overnight.
 This will take a lot of patience and persistence before you are jumping rope like a boxer.

-Once you get there it feels all so natural and is almost like when you learnt how to ride a bike – you won’t forget.
+Once you get there it feels all so natural and is almost like when you learned how to ride a bike – you won’t forget.

-I highly recommend you try it out so you can add a new form of cardio into your skill set!
+I highly recommend you try it out so you can add a new form of cardio to your skill set!

 Thanks for reading!